Shopify/ohai-system_packages/README.md

 # Installing

-You should use the [ohai cookbook](https://github.com/opscode-cookbooks/ohai) to install these plugins.
-It requires [a pull request](https://github.com/opscode-cookbooks/ohai/pull/3) to be merged.
+You should use the [ohai cookbook](https://github.com/opscode-cookbooks/ohai) to install this plugins.
 Then you can add this cookbook to the node's runlist and add this configuration to the node (or role):

-    "default_attributes": {
-      "ohai": {
-        "plugins": {
-          "ohai-system_packages": "plugins"
-        }
-      }
-    }
+    ohai_plugin 'ohai-system_packages' do
+      source_file 'ohai-system_packages.rb'
+      cookbook 'ohai-system_packages'
+    end

 # Using